osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/v1/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-principles-of-operation.md

 ### Data types

-The following table lists Azure Event Hubs variable types that the adapter collects data from and types of streams that will be created.
+The following table lists Azure Event Hubs variable types that the adapter collects data from and types of streams that will be created.<!--- jokim Mar0322: ...and types of streams created... --->

 | Event Hubs data type | Stream data type |
 |------------------|------------------|